-Figure 33 show the timeseries of MWR-GPS wet path delay.
+Figure 32 show the timeseries of MWR-GPS wet path delay.
 As one can see, there is dates with no comparison.
 It is more likely to be due to missing measurements in the GPS database.
 This must be confirmed.
-The mean bias of 0.44cm is retrieved from Table 4 as well as the standard deviation of 2.86cm.
-A gap is observable from Mars 2017 to May 2017, due to an issue in the ingestion of the GPS data in our database.
-This will be corrected.
-There is also less data for the early 2018 period due to the diminution of valid station in the GPS dataset.
-A drift is not noticeable, at least not as clear as for the RaOb comparison.
+The mean bias of 0.19cm is retrieved from Table 4 as well as the standard deviation of 2.79cm.
+A slope of -0.03cm per year is estimated from the MWR/GPS comparison.

-Figure 33: Timeserie of MWR-GPS wet delay for Sentinel-3A
+Figure 32: Timeserie of MWR-GPS wet delay for Sentinel-3A